-With your own personal guide go in search of the Northern Lights without the distraction of others.
+With your own personal guide and astronomer go in search of the Northern Lights without the distraction of others

 Relax and unwind in the thermal pools of a secret lagoon as the Northern Lights dance above

 Race ATVs along the black-sand beaches of the southern shores